Advertise with Us!

 Type: Text editor

 Vim is a text editor, an editor allowing the manipulation of text files.
 Its source code was first published in 1991 by Bram Moolenaar, its main developer.
 Since then, the software has evolved and been improved by its developer and also by the contribution of the developer community.
 Vim differs from most other python text editors in its modal mode of operation, note that Vim has three basic modes: insert mode, normal or command mode and command line mode.

 Vim is free software and is largely customizable by adding extensions or modifying its configuration file, which means that you can very easily adapt it for development in Python.
 This software includes a multitude of features such as multi-buffers that support simultaneous file editing, automatic indentation adapted to the language, and many others.
 To download Vim, simply click on this link https://www.vim.org/download.php.

 - Software is feature-rich and provides a good user experience with community support.

 - Recognition and conversion of file formats (UNIX, MS-DOS or Mac)

 - Not enough innovative features.

 Created in 1976 by Richard Stallman, Emacs (Editing MACroS running on TECO) is a family of text editors with an extensible set of features.
 This free software is very popular with the developer community.

 For Python development, you can use the Elpy extension on Emacs to work with Python projects.
-This software is very feature-rich.
-Among its many features, we can mention the highlighting of syntax to differentiate document elements such as keywords and comments; Automatic indentation to have consistent formatting in a file, etc....
+This software is very feature-rich, among its many features, some are highlighting of syntax to differentiate document elements such as keywords and comments; Automatic indentation to have consistent formatting in a file, etc.

 - Automatic insertion of elements required by the document structure, such as spaces, newlines, and brackets;